bavc/avaa/preservation_glossary.md

 **<a id="dubm" name="dubm"></a>Dubmaster** The copy of a [master](#mast) used for making additional copies.

 **<a id="dvd" name="dvd"></a>DVD** Abbreviation for [Digital](#digi) Versatile Disc.
 There are a number of different types of DVD.
 At the time of writing these include DVD-R, DVD-Rom, DVD-RAM, DVD+RW, DVD-R/W. DVD is not a suitable [archival](#arch) format for video mainly because it uses a [lossy](#lossy) form of compression - MPEG2\.
 It is also a format that is likely to see rapid changes in technology and therefore the risk of speedy obsolescence is high.
-DVDs are made up of a reflective aluminium layer, a polycarbonate [substrate](#subs), a dye layer and a clear lacquer.
-The aluminium layer is highly susceptible to pollution and the lacquer layer does not sufficiently protect the aluminium layer to prevent oxidation.
+DVDs are made up of a reflective aluminum layer, a polycarbonate [substrate](#subs), a dye layer and a clear lacquer.
+The aluminum layer is highly susceptible to pollution and the lacquer layer does not sufficiently protect the aluminum layer to prevent oxidation.
 Where the DVD is double-sided the two sides are bonded using an adhesive.
 The adhesive have not been subjected to accelerated aging tests by the manufacturers and there is little data on their life expectancy.
 A DVD is the same diameter as a CD (120cm) but cannot be read by the same equipment.
 DVD and CD both record data by encoding it as tiny pits in tracks that correspond to the zeros and ones of [binary digits](#bit).
 The pits are read by laser and played back.
 DVD is able to store more data by making the pits smaller and the tracks closer together and employing the [compression](#comp) system MPEG II.
 Many artists use DVD-R as an exhibition format and this has replaced laser disc as a popular display [format](#form) for many museums and galleries.
 However, because of the way the data is encoded [frame](#frame)-accurate control cannot be achieved by referencing the picture content as it can with laser disc.
 Where external control is needed for display it is important to be clear of any specific requirements of the control system before having the disc(s) made.

 DVD-R discs were introduced in 1997 with the capacity of 3.95 GB and a track pitch of 0.8 microns that later, by reducing the track pitch to 0.74 microns, this was increased to 4.7GB.